“Love all these Dance System tunes!” CALVIN HARRIS

 “Sometimes you just want to unleash some slamming house bangers.
 And that’s exactly what Night Slugs co-founder aka L-Vis 1990 is doing under his Dance System guise.”
 DUMMY

-Connolly’s visionary-yet-reverent releases on PMR (Island), Mad Decent, Sound Pellegrino, Ultramagic, Clone, Monkeytown and Edible, have seen him cited over and over as a major influence by a new generation of producers, such as recent Grammy-winner Mura Masa, whilst he’s also celebrated by the veterans; with Diplo a long-time champion, and Calvin Harris proclaiming Connolly his “favourite DJ.”
+Connolly’s visionary-yet-reverent releases on PMR, Warp, Mad Decent, Sound Pellegrino, Ultramagic, Clone, Monkeytown and Edible, have seen him cited over and over as a major influence by a new generation of producers, such as recent Grammy-winner Mura Masa, whilst he’s also celebrated by the veterans; with Diplo and A-Trak long-time champions, and Calvin Harris proclaiming Connolly his “favourite DJ.”

-Following the Dance System releases on Clone and Ultramajic, Connolly took a House hiatus, as he focused on his L-Vis 1990 project, releasing his 12 Thousand Nights album via Warp, hailed by Rolling Stone as “a small rap masterpiece”, whilst also producing for other artists and launching his nineteen90.studio, boasting clients such as Prada, Moschino, Nike, Adidas, Opening Ceremony, Cartier and more.
+Following the Dance System releases on Clone and Ultramajic, Connolly took a five-year House hiatus as he focused on his L-Vis 1990 project, going on to release his 12 Thousand Nights album via Warp, hailed by Rolling Stone as “a small rap masterpiece”, whilst also producing for other artists and launching the nineteen90.studio; boasting clients Prada, Moschino, Nike, Adidas, Opening Ceremony and more.

-It’s clear everyone else agrees, as the support for Dance System keeps flooding in; from Calvin Harris, Annie Mac, Peggy Gou, Pete Tong, Danny Howard, Eats Everything, Ben UFO, DJ Deeon, Mixmag, Rinse FM, NTS, FACT, Hypebeast, NPR, TEED, Eclair Fifi, Mella Dee, Mele, Spotify / Apple / Tidal editorial, Boiler Room, Beatport, Defected, Dirtybird, Anjunadeep, Domino, Trekkie Trax, Nina Las Vegas, Tom Ravenscroft, Modeselektor, Groove, Dummy, Sally C, Jaguar, Virgil Abloh, Richie Hawtin, DJ Boring, Denis Sulta, Benji B, Kettama, KiNK, Badu, Tensnake etc.
+It’s clear everyone else agrees, as the support for Dance System keeps flooding in; from Calvin Harris, Annie Mac, Peggy Gou, Pete Tong, Danny Howard, Eats Everything, Ben UFO, DJ Deeon, Mixmag, Rinse FM, NTS, FACT, Hypebeast, NPR, TEED, Eclair Fifi, Mella Dee, Mele, Spotify / Apple / Tidal editorial, Boiler Room, Beatport, Defected, Dirtybird, Anjunadeep, Domino, Trekkie Trax, Nina Las Vegas, Tom Ravenscroft, Modeselektor, Groove, Dummy, Sally C, Jaguar, Joe Goddard, The Black Madonna, Virgil Abloh, A-Trak, Richie Hawtin, DJ Boring, Denis Sulta, Benji B, Kettama, KiNK, Badu, Tensnake, Huxley, Dennis Ferrer, Catz n Dogz and Heidi.

-Following a support slot on Modeselektor’s tour, Dance System returns to play some key shows this summer, including headlining the Smirnoff stage at Lovebox, Berghain/Panorama Bar, Reading Festival and Glastonbury, on the incredible new IICON stage, where FACT declared his set one of the highlights of the entire festival.
-Those unable to attend can check his DJ mixes, including a B2B with Dance Mania legend DJ Deeon on Rinse FM.
+Following a support slot on Modeselektor’s album tour, Dance System returned to play some key shows this summer, including headlining stages at Lovebox, Parklife and Reading festivals, alongside playing Berghain/Panorama Bar, while FACT declared his Glastonbury set, on the incredible new IICON stage, one of their highlights of the entire festival.
+Those unable to attend his shows, can check his DJ mixes, including a B2B with Dance Mania legend DJ Deeon on Rinse FM.

 Behind the scenes Dance System is planning two more releases before the year is out.
 As Eats Everything recognised; "Dance System’s gonna have a big year."